News 2009

 (Sindelfingen, Germany, 9-10 December 2009)

-At the ESE Kongress in Sindelfingen, the German biggest congress for embedded software engineering with approx. 600 participants, Verifysoft has presented a new graphical front end (Verybench) for the code complexity measure tools Testwell CMT++ and CMTJava.
+At the ESE Kongress in Sindelfingen, the German biggest congress for embedded software engineering with approx. 600 participants, Verifysoft has presented a new graphical front end (Verybench) for the code complexity measure tool Testwell CMT++.
 Verybench processes software metrics for different target groups like managers, project managers, developers, reviewers and testers.

 Also, the code coverage tool Testwell CTC++ which makes possible the measure of the test coverage in smallest embedded targets sparked interest.
-The automatic test generator Conformiq Qtronic™ has also been shown as well as the static code analysis with Coverity Prevent.
+The automatic test generator Conformiq has also been shown as well as a static code analysis tool.
+Website ESE Kongress

 (19 November 2009)